yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/handling-region-failures.md

 ## Third region failure

-When the third (least preferred) region fails, availability is not affected at all.
+If the third (least preferred) region fails, availability is not affected at all.
 This is because the leaders will be in the preferred region, and there will be one follower in the second preferred region.
 There is no data loss and no recovery is needed.

 The following illustration shows the scenario of the third region (us-west) region failing.
 As us-east has been set as the preferred region, there are no leaders in us-west.
 When this region fails, availability of the applications is not affected at all as there is still one follower active (in us-central) for replication to continue correctly.